ScooloV/bbpedia/docs/spike_journal/issue_11.md

 |----|----|----|----|----|
 |  5 |  1 | 2+ |  - |  5+ |

-**Skills & Traits:** Dodge, Leap, No Hands, Stunty, Titchy, Very Long Legs
+**Skills & Traits:** [Dodge], [Leap], [No Hands], [Stunty], [Titchy], [Very Long Legs]

 **Plague of Warts**

 You may cast this spell at the start of any of the opposition's team turns, before any player is activated.
 Target any opposition player anywhere on the pitch, and roll a D6:

 - On a roll of 3+, the player is hit and their skin unexpectedly erupts into a mass of warts.

 - On a roll of 1 or 2, the player develops a few unsightly blemishes, but is otherwise unaffected.

 Until the end of this drive, the MA, ST, and AG characteristics of a player hit by Plague of Warts are reduced by 1.
-Additionally, until the end of this drive, a player hit by Plague of Warts gains the **Disturbing Presence** and **Foul Appearance** skills.
+Additionally, until the end of this drive, a player hit by Plague of Warts gains the [Disturbing Presence] and [Foul Appearance] skills.